Toyota Corolla (E160): Facelifts

 In April 2015, Toyota released the facelift versions of the Corolla Axio and Corolla Fielder in Japan.
-This version featured a raised front bumper, revised headlamps with LED projector lens and grille, revised front fenders, revised tail lamps and "Toyota Safety Sense" collision avoidance system.
+This version featured a raised front bumper, revised headlamps with LED projector lens and grille, revised front fenders, revised tail lamps, and "Toyota Safety Sense" collision avoidance system.

 On 10 October 2017, Toyota released a second facelift to the Corolla Axio and Corolla Fielder in Japan.
-This version featured a revised front bumper and grille, an intelligent clearance sonar (parking support brake) and standard "Toyota Safety Sense".
+This version featured a revised front bumper and grille, an intelligent clearance sonar (parking support brake), and standard "Toyota Safety Sense".

 The E160 Corolla was mainly replaced by the larger E210 Corolla in September 2019.
 However, it remained in production exclusively for fleet sales.
 On 27 August 2019, the EX trim was announced, replacing all the previous trims, specializing in demand for business users.
-The engine lineup includes 1.5-litre petrol and 1.5-litre hybrid versions, with "Toyota Safety Sense" and a keyless entry and start system as standard equipment, and all colour variations reduced to four for both bodystyles.
+The engine lineup includes 1.5-litre petrol and 1.5-litre hybrid versions, with "Toyota Safety Sense" and a keyless entry and start system as standard equipment, and all colour variations reduced to four for both body styles.

-In 2022 a minor third facelift occurred that added smoked out headlights and taillights and standard LED projection lights.
+In 2022, a minor third facelift occurred that added smoked-out headlights and taillights and standard LED projection lights.

+Mitsuoka Ryugi (2014-2026)

+An aftermarket modified version of the E160 Corolla by Mitsuoka called the Mitsuoka Ryugi was released in June 2014, replaced the Nouera which based on E140 Corolla.
+Initially only offered as sedan.
+Five grades are available: 15ST (equivalent to the 1.5 X), 15DX (equivalent to the 1.5 G), 15LX (equivalent to the 1.5 Luxel), Hybrid (equivalent to the Hybrid G), and Hybrid with heated seats (equivalent to the Hybrid G with heated seats).
+It was equipped with Toyota Safety Sense C.

+The Wagon was added in January 2016.
+Unlike the mass-produced Corolla Regular, the Ryugi is hand-made.
+Three grades are available: 15ST, 15DX, and Hybrid.

+The front fascia harkens back to the Rolls-Royce Silver Cloud II which also used in the larger Galue.
+The Mitsuoka Ryugi was discontinued in 2026.